stan-dev/design-docs/designs/0005-static-matrices.md

 stack.
 An instance should not go on both stacks.
 If the instance stores adjoints, it should go on the first or second stack (both will call `set_zero_adjoint()` at the appropriate time).
 If the instance needs a destructor called, it should go on the third stack.
-An instance can go in either the first or second stack as well as the third stack (the third stack is not mutually exclusive with the first two).
+The third stack is not mutually exclusive with the first two, and an instance can go in either the first or second stack as well as the third stack.

-The lifetime of the instances should be the lifetime of the stacks.
-The arena memory allocated for any stack will be cleaned up when the stacks are.
-Unless an instance of a class inheriting from `vari_base` is put on the third stack, it should not require its destructor to be called.

 The only extra requirement on a `vari_value<T>` (on top of the requirements of being a `vari_base` child class) is that it defines `val_` and `adj_` member variables of